J35P312/SVDB/README.md

     --folder FOLDER                 create a db using all the vcf files in the folders

-    --prefix PREFIX                 the prefix of the output file, default = SVDB
+    --prefix PREFIX                 prefix for the output file (default: SVDB)

     --upgrade                       create the INS sequence/length table in an existing database (safe to run on any database; exits with INFO